 There are three major areas of the back that need to be trained- the upper back, lats and lower back.

 The traps (upper, middle, & lower), rhomboids, and rear delts are primarily slow twitch muscles and thus respond well to slightly higher rep sets.
 They can also tolerate quite a bit of work.
-Rows with your elbows out to your sides will train these muscles.
+Face pulls and rows with your elbows out to your sides will train these muscles.
 The traps can also be trained with a variety of shrugs, although, truth be told, many people don’t get a ton out of shrugs.

 The lats are a pretty even blend of fast and slow twitch fibers, and thus, respond well to a medium rep range and workload.
 They are most effectively trained with chin ups.

-The lower back is primarily slow twitch and should be trained with sets of 12-20 reps, using exercises like back raises and reverse hypers.
+The lower back is primarily slow twitch and should be trained with sets of 12-20 reps, using exercises like bridges, back raises, swings and reverse hypers.

 With the quick anatomy lesson out of the way, lets cover the seven best ways to add some slabs of beef to this crucially important area.